swedenconnect/technical-framework/12 - BankID Profile for the Swedish eID Framework.md

 <a name="relying-party-configuration"></a>
 ### 1.4.
 Relying Party Configuration

-When a Relying Party uses the BankID Relying Party API directly in order to implement BankID services, it has a set of configuration settings to choose from (see section 14.5 of \[[BankID_Spec](#bankid_spec)\]).
+When a Relying Party uses the BankID Relying Party API directly in order to implement BankID services, it has a set of configuration settings to choose from (see `requirements` object under the [Auth](https://developers.bankid.com/api-references/auth--sign/auth) and [Sign API](https://developers.bankid.com/api-references/auth--sign/sign).
 Examples are:

 - Should fingerprints be allowed instead of the user entering his or hers security code?